Foodee/ember-foxy-forms/tests/dummy/app/templates/docs/forms.md

 The form-for service can be extended to provide custom popups, or messages by injecting it into your application.

-## Errors

-By default ember-foxy-forms wires errors from ember-data models.

-### scrollToFirstVisibleError

-You can configure a form to scroll its first field with an error into view on failed submission.
-Using the scrollToFirstVisibleError options.

 ## Navigation Guards